Organotin chemistry

-Organotin chemistry is the scientific study of the synthesis and properties of organotin compounds or stannanes, which are organometallic compounds containing tin carbon bonds.
+Organotin chemistry is the scientific study of the synthesis and properties of organotin compounds or stannanes, which are organometallic compounds containing tin–carbon bonds.
 The first organotin compound was diethyltin diiodide ((CH3CH2)2SnI2), discovered by Edward Frankland in 1849.
 The area grew rapidly in the 1900s, especially after the discovery of the Grignard reagents, which are useful for producing Sn–C bonds.
 The area remains rich with many applications in industry and continuing activity in the research laboratory.

 Structure

 Organotin compounds are generally classified according to their oxidation states.
 Tin(IV) compounds are much more common and more useful.

 Organic derivatives of tin(IV)

 The tetraorgano derivatives are invariably tetrahedral.
 Compounds of the type SnRR'RR have been resolved into individual enantiomers.

 Organotin halides

 Organotin chlorides have the formula R_{4−n}SnCl_{n}| for values of n up to 3.
-Bromides, iodides, and fluorides are also known but less important.
+Bromides, iodides, and fluorides are also known, but are less important.
 These compounds are known for many R groups.
 They are always tetrahedral.
 The tri- and dihalides form adducts with good Lewis bases such as pyridine.
 The fluorides tend to associate such that dimethyltin difluoride forms sheet-like polymers.
-Di- and especially triorganotin halides, e.g. tributyltin chloride, exhibit toxicities approaching that of hydrogen cyanide.
+Di- and especially tri-organotin halides, e.g. tributyltin chloride, exhibit toxicities approaching that of hydrogen cyanide.